Pro Pac Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Pro Pac Dog Food

 The Bottom Line

-Judging by its ingredients alone, Pro Pac dog food looks like an above-average kibble.
+Judging by its ingredients alone, Pro Pac Dog Food looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 48% for the overall product line.